The high-dimensional asymptotics of first order methods with random data: Introduction

-Given the special structure of AMP algorithms, and the wealth of rigorous results about them, we believe that this approach is simpler than earlier ones.
-The only technical challenge is to prove that the time step can be taken to zero the DMFT.
+Given the special structure of AMP algorithms, this approach has advantages over alternative ones.
+We note that the reduction of discrete time flows to AMP was already elucidated in \cite{celentano2020estimation}.
+The main technical challenge addressed in this paper is to show that that the time step can be taken to zero, to yield the DMFT.
 We show this by establishing a contraction property in a suitable function space.
 This contraction property has other useful consequences: among them, it implies existence and uniqueness of solutions of the asymptotic dynamics. \item[Beyond gradient flow.]
 In applications, gradient flow is only one among other algorithms that we might be interested in.
-These algorithms need not to be gradient flows with respect to a cost function.
+These algorithms need not be gradient flows with respect to a cost function.
 For instance, it is known that, among first order methods for statistical estimation (algorithms that proceed by successive multiplication by $\bX$ or $\bX^{\sT}$), Bayes AMP achieves optimal statistical accuracy, under suitable assumptions \cite{celentano2020estimation}.

 The proof by discretization and reduction to AMP makes transparent the relation between various algorithms, and in particular the fact that each of these algorithms can be viewed as AMP plus some post-processing. \item[Non-vanishing step size.]
 As a byproduct of our analysis, the asymptotic characterization does not apply only to the continuous time flow, but also to its discretization (e.g. gradient descent \eqref{eq:FirstDiscr}) for any stepsize $\eta=\eta_n\to 0$ as $n,d\to\infty$.
 This follows from the fact that our proof technique is based on time discretization.